joaoantoniocn/AM-SincNet/README.md

 where:
 - *$CFG_FILE* is the name of the cfg configuration file which is located at cfg folder.

-We have made avaliable several cfg configuration files for the experiments, if you want to run the experiment with the traditional SincNet (with no use of the AM-Softmax layer) you must use the [*SincNet_TIMIT.cfg*](cfg/SincNet_TIMIT.cfg) file, otherwise you can use the [*SincNet_TIMIT_m0XX.cfg*](cfg/) file where the *XX* denotes the size of the margin parameter used for the AM-Softmax layer.
+We have made avaliable several cfg configuration files for the experiments, if you want to run the experiment with the traditional SincNet (with no use of the AM-Softmax layer) you must use the [*SincNet_TIMIT.cfg*](cfg/SincNet_TIMIT.cfg) file, otherwise you can use the [*SincNet_TIMIT_m0XX.cfg*](cfg/) file where the *XX* denotes the size of the margin parameter that will be used for the AM-Softmax layer.